Your guide to workplace technology

 Improved customer service

 Technology in the workplace has given businesses and customers the opportunity to communicate easier and form more personal relations.
 From a business point of view, newer systems and software allow a company to leverage data and deliver more specific strategies such as targeted ads, email marketing, local targeting and social media advertising.
-These online systems have also given customers a whole new avenue when it comes to supporting and service.
+These online systems have also given customers a whole new avenue when it comes to support and service.
 Features such as chatbots, social handles, live chats, automated emails and tracking devices enable modern-day customers to receive the help they need quickly and efficiently.
 Without customers, there’s no business, so maintaining these relationships and maintaining high standards in terms of customer service is key.

 Security and safety